 Co-ops and internships

-After successfully completing a degree, a certificate or a diploma at the U of S you may be eligible to apply for a post-graduate work permit that allows you to receive Canadian work experience for a period up to three years.
-This is an open work permit which will alllow you to work for any employer.
+After successfully completing a program of study of 8 months or more you may be eligible to apply for a Post-Graduation Work Permit.
+This work permit can be for a length of time up to three years allowing you to work in Canada.
+It is an open work permit which will allow you to work for any employer in Canada.

 Spouse and partner work permit

 A Social Insurance Number (SIN) is a government issued number that is legally required for all work in Canada and is issued for employment purposes only.
-If you are going to work in Canada, you will need to apply for a Social Insurance Number (SIN).
-If you did not receive a SIN at the port of entry, you must apply at Service Canada.
+If you are going to work in Canada, you will need to apply for a Social Insurance Number (SIN) at Service Canada.

 Before you or your spouse/common-law partner engage in volunteer activities, it is your responsibility to review the meaning of work as per Immigration, Refugees and Citizenship Canada (IRCC).
 This is because some volunteer work may be considered a type of work for which you are required to have a work permit.
 Therefore, it is your responsibility to always check and follow the regulations when planning to work as a volunteer.